KaloinaMelodie/Event/README.md

 * Management of **event quotations**, including:

   * Adding multiple service types with price, quantity, and/or duration.
+  * **Duplicating an existing quote** to quickly create a new quote when the services are similar.
+    * This feature allows you to copy a previous quote.
+    * Items can then be modified only if necessary (prices, quantities, durations, location, etc.), thus avoiding having to re-enter everything.
   * Visualizing cost distribution per service through graphs.
   * Managing venue pricing by seat category and number of tickets sold.
   * Displaying a full financial summary: